Contents

 The Duo Universal Prompt provides a simplified and accessible Duo login experience for web-based applications, offering a redesigned visual interface with security and usability enhancements.

 We've already updated the Duo GitLab self-managed application hosted in Duo's service to support the Universal Prompt, so there's no action required on your part to update the application itself.
-You can activate the Universal Prompt experience for users of new and existing Duo GitLab self-managed applications from the Duo Admin Panel.
+If you created your GitLab self-managed application before March 2024, you can activate the Universal Prompt experience for users from the Duo Admin Panel.
+GitLab self-managed applications created after March 2024 have the Universal Prompt activated by default.

 Activate Universal Prompt